cwise24/snopsy/docs/module3/4_jinja2.rst

   *  ``#....##`` are used as line statements

 Let's create a new playbook named **jinja.yml** and use the code below.
 One additional Jinja function we'll use is **joiner**. *Joiner* allows the passing of list items and all but the last item will get the delimiter added to it.
-In our example that's the `,` .
+In our example that's the ``,`` .

 .. code-block:: yaml
    :caption: jinja.yml

    ---
    - hosts: all
-     gather_facts: False
+     gather_facts: false
      connection: local

      vars: